How to Protect Your "Leave Out" With Hair Extensions & Wigs

 Curly Styles

-Ladies, we all love seeing our extensions pressed for protection, our hair bone straight and silky.
-But, try something new, curlier hair textures are easier to maintain with leave out.
+Ladies, I know we all love our hair bone straight and silky.
+But try something new; curly hair textures are easier to maintain with leave out.
 Merely part leave-out in smaller sections and wet with water or mousse.
-Then braid hair, in the morning take out and finger the curls.
+Then braid hair in the morning, take out, and finger the curls.

-You could also use rods to give leave-out the desired curl, do this once a week or twice a month depending on the needs of your hair.
+You could also use rods to give leave-out the desired curl, do this once or twice a week, depending on the needs of your hair.

 big-curls